-That’s the view of Andy Martin, key account director at TXO, who said that the savings that can be achieved by doing so are up to 80 or even 90 per cent versus using new kit.
+Telecoms companies can make significant environmental and cost savings by reusing and recycling old equipment, according to Andy Martin, key account director at TXO.
+He said those savings that can be achieved by doing so are up to 80 or even 90 per cent versus using new kit.

 But the biggest challenge for companies such as TXO, said Martin, is convincing telecoms operators to take the leap of faith and use them rather than the original manufacturer.
 Rather than only coming to TXO on an ad hoc basis when they need a one-off spare part,